LibreCat/Dancer-Plugin-Catmandu-OAI/README.md

     * sets - Optional an array of OAI-PMH sets and the CQL query to retrieve records in this set from the Catmandu::Store
         * setSpec - A short string for the same of the set
         * setName - A longer description of the set
+        * setDescription - an optional and repeatable container that may hold community-specific XML-encoded data about the set.
+Should be string or array of strings.
         * cql - The CQL command to find records in this set in the L<Catmandu::Store>
     * xsl_stylesheet - Optional path to an xsl stylesheet